kirangn514-sketch/dev-Temp/Javascript.md

 ---

-*This complete guide covers every major concept with interview-focused explanations, practical examples, and the exact language to use when answering interview questions.
+*This complete guide covers every major concept with test-focused explanations, practical examples, and the exact language to use when answering test questions.
 Practice explaining each concept in your own words!*